7. Dopamine effect on receptors

 The D1-like dopamine receptors (D1 and D5) are activated “postsynaptically” by dopamine, which is released from the presynaptic neuron into the synaptic cleft.
 When activated, they increase neuronal activity.
 This is a phasic response.

 The D2-like dopamine receptors are partly postsynaptic, but can also occur presynaptically.
 Presynaptic dopamine receptors are activated by extracellular dopamine leaking from the synapse.
-This action serves as an inhibitory feedback mechanism when the dopamine level exceeds the reuptake capacity.
-Postsynaptically, D2-like receptors have an inhibitory effect on the activity of the nerve cell
+This action serves as an inhibitory feedback mechanism when the dopamine level exceeds the reuptake capacity.4 Postsynaptically, D2-like receptors have an inhibitory effect on the activity of the nerve cell

 It is unclear whether dopamine transmission is mediated by a synaptic or a volume-dependent mechanism.
 Dopamine-dependent transmission works differently than a purely synaptic mechanism.
-While glutamate is present in the synaptic cleft for less than 1 ms, and the time course of NMDA-dependent transmission depends on the rate of deactivation of glutamate from the receptor (tau = 250-400 ms, dopamine must be present for about 100 ms to reach the full amplitude of the IPSC
+While glutamate is present in the synaptic cleft for less than 1 ms, and the time course of NMDA-dependent transmission depends on the rate of deactivation of glutamate from the receptor (tau = 250-400 ms, dopamine must be present for about 100 ms to reach the full amplitude of the IPSC5

 In addition to signal transmission via the adenylyl cyclase-cAMP system (the most important mechanism of action), dopamine receptors also activate phospho-lipase C via the Gq/11 system and increase intracellular calcium levels.
-Dopamine receptors also interact with glutamate receptors and mobilize intracellular Ca2+ stores.
+Dopamine receptors also interact with glutamate receptors and mobilize intracellular Ca2+ stores.7

 - D1R-D2R